Lamont Taps Business Leaders to Direct Economic Development

 “For too long, we’ve looked at economic growth and development in silos instead of with a comprehensive view that allows us to see the impact of our decisions on the long-term financial sustainability and success of our state.”

 Lamont wants to aggressively target companies that are a natural fit for Connecticut, including those in sectors such as insurance and finance, digital media, defense, bioscience, and healthcare.
+There's some positive momentum, but when it comes to recruiting businesses, we've got some work to do.

 “We’re moving away from the old model of ‘Hey, somebody knocked on our door,'” Lamont said.